Skip to main content

 What is Hardiness?

 A lot has been talked about resilience in popular media and, regrettably, most of these discussions don't go beyond the oft-repeated wellness strategies.
-In this context, hardiness is one of the existing psychological constructs that contributes to resilience but has garnered little attention.
+In this context, hardiness is a psychological construct that contributes to resilience but has received little attention.
 Previously labeled as existential courage, hardiness is a pattern of attitudes and strategies that together facilitate turning stressful circumstances from potential disasters into growth opportunities.
-Hardiness functions as a resistance resource in buffering the effects of stressful events and, thus, contributes toward resilience.
+Hardiness functions as a resistance resource in buffering the effects of stressful events and thus contributes to resilience.
 The 3 Cs of hardiness that help hardy individuals cope better with stress are as follows (Kobasa et al., 1982):

 Commitment: Commitment is the belief that no matter how bad things get, you will stay involved with whatever is happening, rather than sinking into detachment, passivity, or avoidance.
 Commitment helps you have a generalized sense of purpose that allows you to identify with and find meaning in the events, things, and people in your environment.
-Commitment also fosters a sense of internal balance and confidence which enables you to approach a situation with more attention and adaptability.
+Commitment also fosters a sense of inner balance and confidence, enabling you to approach situations with greater attention and adaptability.

 Control: Control is the belief that you have influence (rather than feeling helpless) over stressful life events.
 This perception of influence involves the exercise of your imagination, knowledge, skills, and choice.
-Having a strong control disposition helps you transform stressful events into something consistent with an ongoing life plan, thus making it less jarring.
+Having a strong disposition for control helps you transform stressful events into ones that align with an ongoing life plan, making them less jarring.

-Challenge: Challenge is the acceptance that change rather than stability is the norm in life and that the anticipation of changes are interesting opportunities to grow in wisdom and capability rather than threats.
-By fostering openness and flexibility, the challenge disposition allows you to learn from failures and turn them into your advantage.
+Challenge: Challenge is the acceptance that change, rather than stability, is the norm in life, and that the anticipation of change is an interesting opportunity to grow in wisdom and capability rather than a threat.
+By fostering openness and flexibility, a challenge-oriented disposition allows you to learn from failures and turn them to your advantage.

 Attributes of Hardy Individuals